 ip-num

-ip-num is a TypeScript library for working with IPv4, IPv6 and ASN numbers.
+ip-num is a zero dependency, TypeScript library for working with IPv4, IPv6 and ASN numbers.
 It provides representations of these internet protocol numbers with the ability to perform various operations like parsing, validating etc. on them.

 ip-num can be used with both TypeScript and vanila JavaScript.
 It also support both usage within a browser environment as well as Node.Js environment.